ebellocchia/telegram_crypto_price_bot/README.md

     pip install telegram_crypto_price_bot

-**NOTE:** for Python 3.7 and 3.8, please use the `pyproject_legacy.toml` file.
-Just rename it to `pyproject.toml`, overwriting the existent one, and install with *pip* from the local folder:
+**NOTE:** for Python 3.7 and 3.8, please use the `pyproject_legacy.toml` file and install the package from the local folder.
+Just rename it to `pyproject.toml`, overwriting the existent one, and install the package with *pip* from the local folder:

     pip install .